fbuessen/SpinParser/README.md

 # SpinParser

-SpinParser ("Spin Pseudofermion Algorithms for Research on Spin Ensembles via Renormalization") is a software platform to perform pseudofermion functional renormalization group (pf-FRG) calculations to solve lattice spin models in quantum magnetism.
+SpinParser ("Spin Pseudofermion Algorithms for Research on Spin Ensembles via Renormalization") is a software platform to perform pseudofermion functional renormalization group (pf-FRG) calculations to solve lattice spin models of quantum magnetism.

 The pf-FRG algorithm has first been proposed in [[Reuther and Wölfle (2010)](http://dx.doi.org/10.1103/PhysRevB.81.144410)] for Heisenberg models on two-dimensional lattices geometries.